icopy-site/awesome/docs/awesome/awesome-plone.md

 This list is intended to fill that gap, and create a shared knowledge about common products and techniques.

+For a filterable list of addons aggreating all Plone related packages from PyPi see https://pag.derico.tech.

 This list only covers add-ons that work with the latest major versions of Plone (currently 5.2 and 6) and only those that support Python 3.

 Plone 6 comes with a new default frontend called Volto, which is written in React and uses `plone.restapi` to communicate with Plone.
 Volto is very extendable in itself.
 Checkout the [awesome-volto list](https://github.com/collective/awesome-volto) for add-ons to Volto.